We may earn commission from affiliate links →

 Marmaris beach is excellent, but personally, I think Icmeler Beach is much prettier.
 It’s undeniably wider and sandier too.
 If you’re visiting with children, Icmeler beach is a better spot because there’s no main road behind it and there is more space to run.

 The dolmus bus will get you to Icmeler from Marmaris in around 20 minutes, one of the easiest Marmaris excursions from the town center.
 It takes that long because it constantly stops along the road to pick people up and drop them off!
-It’s very cheap, at around 5 lira per person, and runs every 10 minutes in both directions.
-You can also get a taxi, which will cost you anywhere between 30 to 50 lira, depending upon where you’re getting the taxi from.
+It’s cheap, at around 5 lira per person, and runs every 10 minutes in both directions.
+You can also get a taxi, which will cost you anywhere between 30 to 50 lira, depending on where you’re getting the cab.

 Both Icmeler and Marmaris beaches have watersports to enjoy, such as parasailing, banana boats, flying fish, and jet skis.